(Updated October 11, 2025)Frequently Asked Questions(and some not asked frequently enough)

 How many translators do you have?

 Many translation brokers, particularly those outside Japan, claim to have hundreds and some claim to have thousands of translators "registered" with them.
 Those bloated numbers are purposefully deceptive and tell of a willingness to lie about something clients cannot verify.
 There are some very sobering facts about the translation business that most translation consumers don't realize.
+Lying about translators is one aspect of the translation brokering business.

 We very likely have enough translation capacity to assist you.
 Please contact us so that we can assure you of that.
 Contact us